alseambusher/YASG/README.md

 #Description
-yasg (Yet another site generator) is a simple site generator describing your project
+yasg (Yet another site generator) is a simple site generator describing your project in PHP inspired from doxygen which is for c++
 #TODO
 everything :P